PinetheApple/ocr_x_translation/flask_server/readme.md

 2. Enable the Cloud translation API for the project
 3. Under credentials, add a service account with sufficient permissions as required by the API
 4. Under your service account, create a new key (or use an existing one) of type JSON.
 Download the private key to a secure location on your machine.
-5. Save the path to your private key file under 'CRED_FILE_PATH' You can do this by using the 'export' command on your terminal.
+5. Save the path to your private key file under 'CRED_FILE_PATH'.<br>
+   You can do this by using the 'export' command on your terminal.
     ```
     $export CRED_FILE_PATH='path_to_directory/cred_file.json'